arpitasumologic/GCPMetrics/README.md

 ### Setup

 #### Input files
-1. The Json file created above
+1. The JSON file created as above
 2. GCP service account file in JSON format

 #### Setup the ARQ worker with Redis backend (in one terminal)